Usearus/foli-2023/README.md

 ## Done

+- Add global alerts
+- When I hover over a table row make it show that it is clickable
 - Add 'Position Details' sheet for each position
 - add templates
 - Get 'Position Details' sheet to hide from sidebar